Shoebill: Status and conservation

-The population is estimated at between 5000 and 8000 individuals, the majority of which live in swamps in South Sudan, Uganda, eastern Democratic Republic of the Congo, and Zambia.
-There is also a viable population in the Malagarasi wetlands in Tanzania.
-BirdLife International has classified it as Vulnerable with the main threats being habitat destruction, disturbance and hunting.
-The bird is listed under Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-Habitat destruction and degradation, hunting, disturbance and illegal capture are all contributing factors to the decline of this species.
-Agriculture cultivation and pasture for cattle have also caused significant habitat loss.
-Indigenous communities that surround Shoebill habitats capture their eggs and chicks for human consumption and for trade.
+Its population is estimated to be between 5000 and 8000, the majority of which live in swamps in South Sudan, Uganda, eastern Democratic Republic of the Congo, and Zambia.
+Also, a viable population is in the Malagarasi wetlands in Tanzania.
+BirdLife International has classified it as Vulnerable with the main threats being habitat destruction, disturbance, and hunting.
+The bird is listed under Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+Habitat destruction and degradation, hunting, disturbance, and illegal capture are all contributing factors to the decline of this species.
+Agriculture cultivation and pastures for cattle have also caused significant habitat loss.
+Indigenous communities that surround shoebill habitats capture their eggs and chicks for human consumption and for trade.
 Frequent fires in southern Sudan and deliberate fires for grazing access contribute to habitat loss.
 Some swamps in Sudan are being drained for construction of a canal to control nearby waterways, causing more habitat loss.